teomoraitis/MarineTracker/README.md

 - Start the PostgreSQL Docker container
 - Prepare the Spring Boot backend environment

-**Prerequisites:** This script needs gnome-terminal in order to run.
 After running the script, you'll still need to manually start the React frontend as described in step 3 above.

 ---